DopikAI-Labs/ViGPT/README.md

 The official repository for paper: ViGPTQA - State-of-the-Art LLMs for Vietnamese Question Answering: System Overview, Core Models Training, and Evaluations.

-Accepted to EMNLP 2023 Industry Track.
+Accepted to EMNLP 2023 Industry Track: [ViGPTQA-aclanthology](https://aclanthology.org/2023.emnlp-industry.70/)

 To promote open research on large models within the Vietnamese NLP community, this project has open-sourced the Vietnamese large model with instruction fine-tuning.
 The project employs Vietnamese instructional data to fine-tune Vietnamese large language models, resulting in a significant enhancement of the model's ability to understand and execute instructions.